-As in past periods, the aggregate holdings of our Ultimate Stock-Pickers in Energy, Communication Services, Utilities, and Real Estate remain underweight relative to the weightings of these sectors in the S&P 500 TR Index, with our top managers continuing to hold overweight positions in the Financial Services, Health Care, and Consumer Defensive sectors, while positions in Basic Materials, Consumer Cyclical, Industrials, and Technology stocks remain within 100 basis points of the index.
-Also of note is the fact that six of the top 10 purchases during the period involved new money being put to work by at least one of our Ultimate Stock-Pickers, while five of the top 10 sales saw one or more manager eliminate the name from their portfolios.
-That said, the overall buying and selling activity of our top managers during the most recent period did little to affect the list of top 10 holdings of our Ultimate Stock-Pickers, with Oracle being the only stock to show up on the list this period that wasn't there at the end of the second quarter.
-It should be noted, though, that wide-moat rated United Parcel Service UPS, Oracle, and PepsiCo have rotated in and out of the bottom of the table over the last year or so as our managers have adjusted their weightings to these securities.
-What stands out most about Oracle this time around, though, is the fact that four managers made meaningful purchases in the name at the same time that three of our Ultimate Stock-Pickers were making meaningful sales of the security (and six managers overall were reducing their stakes in the software giant).
+As in past periods, the aggregate holdings of our Ultimate Stock-Pickers in Energy, Utilities, Communication Services, and Real Estate remain underweight relative to the weightings of these sectors in the S&P 500 TR Index, with our top managers continuing to hold overweight positions in the Financial Services, Consumer Defensive, and Health Care sectors.
+Also of note is the fact that six of the top 10 purchases during the period involved new money being put to work by at least one of our Ultimate Stock-Pickers, while eight of the top 10 sales saw one or more manager completely eliminating the name from their portfolios.
+That said, our top managers’ overall buying and selling activity during the most recent period did little to affect the list of top 10 holdings of our Ultimate Stock-Pickers, with PepsiCo being the only stock to show up on the list this period that wasn't there at the end of the third quarter.
+Several of our insurance managers have been using wide-moat Johnson & Johnson (JNJ) as a source of cash over the last year or so, with Prem Watsa and his team at Fairfax Financial (FRFHF) being the latest sellers, so we don't expect to see the Health Care stock on our list of top 10 holdings in future periods (at least not in the near term).

 Ultimate Stock-Pickers' Top 10 Stock Holdings (by Investment Conviction)

-Data as of 11/29/13.
+Data as of 02/28/14.
 Fund ownership data as of funds' most recent filings.

 Ultimate Stock-Pickers' Top 10 Stock Purchases (by Investment Conviction)

-Data as of 11/29/13.
+Data as of 02/28/14.
 Fund ownership data as of funds' most recent filings.

 Ultimate Stock-Pickers' Top 10 Stock Sales (by Investment Conviction)

-Data as of 11/29/13.
+Data as of 02/28/14.
 Fund ownership data as of funds' most recent filings.